Website on a LAMP or LEMP stack using the management console

 Create a cloud network and subnets

-All the resources created in the use case will belong to the same cloud network.
+All resources created in this tutorial will belong to the same cloud network.

 To create a network and subnets: